 If you are replacing your old dishwasher and evaluating Miele vs Samsung dishwashers you are in the right place.
 This ultimate guide will cover everyhing about both dishwasher brands from cleaning performance, to reliability and pricing.

 With 90 years’ experience in making quality dishwashers, Miele is able to tout a 20-year longevity; something that other manufacturers cannot.
-This is certainly a great selling point for their loyal global customer base.
-While the initial price of their models may be higher, investing in one will cost you far less in the long run if you consider that you will need to upgrade every five years or so when choosing another brand.
+This is certainly a great selling point.
+While the initial price of a Miele dishwasher may be higher, investing in one will cost you far less in the long run if you consider that you will need to upgrade every five years or so when choosing another brand.

-Samsung, on the other hand, has less than 15 models including color combinations.
-Samsung prices range from $395 to $1,074 before seasonal promotions.
+Samsung dishwashers, on the other hand, have less than 15 models including color combinations.

 What do we expect from a modern dishwasher?